 Have you ever thought about adding a second screen to your computer setup at home?
 If you’re never able to cram in everything you’d like to see on a single screen, investing in a second one might be the way to go.
-In this post, John Espirian discusses the value of increasing our screen real estate ...
+My guest John Espirian discusses the value of increasing our screen real estate.

 If this sounds familiar, you could make your working life easier by using a second screen, which is what I and many of my editorial colleagues have done.

 Before we go any further, here are a few general tips that could help you work better with your current setup.